applicaster/AppleApplicasterFrameworks/README.md

         }
       ],
     ```
-    - Create manifest file using [Zappifest](https://github.com/applicaster/zappifest) for `tvos` plugin if needed and rename it to `tvos.json`.
+    - Create manifest file using [Zappifest](https://github.com/applicaster/zappifest) for `tvos` plugin if needed.
+Rename it to `tvos.json`.
 As dependency use
     ```ruby
       "extra_dependencies": [
         {